VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 5 Low_Level_API_Dropper/Exercise 5 Low_Level_API_Dropper.md

 In the case of the LLA-Dropper, we also need to access the syscalls or syscalls stub from the respective native APIs.
 Again, we use the same native APIs as in the MLA-Dropper.
 But this time we do not want to run/import the syscalls from ntdll.dll and instead want to implement the functionality directly in the LLA-Dropper itself, we have to import the generated files/code from SysWhispers 3 into our LLA-Dropper.
 The syscalls.h provides the structure of the used native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject and the syscalls-asm.x64.asm contains the corresponding syscalls or syscall stubs.
 This allows the LLA dropper to execute syscalls directly without the transition from dropper.exe -> kernel32.dll -> ntdll.dll.
-Practically we have to implement the generated code with SysWhispers 3 as follow:
+Practically, we need to implement the generated code with SysWhispers 3 as follows:

-1. Copy all three files into the directory of your LLA-Dropper Visual Studio Project
+1. Copy all three files we created with SysWhispers 3 into the directory of your LLA-Dropper Visual Studio project.
 <details>

 <p align="center">